 I was eight months happily sober when I celebrated my first alcohol-free Christmas as an adult.
 I’d been blogging about sobriety in a community called Hello Sunday Morning since the previous March and was as rock solid as could be.
-But then December hit and I was suddenly raw and fragile as my first month alcohol-free.
-I found that the unique holiday triggers were as daunting to fight as the everyday triggers I’d broken months before.
+But then December hit, and I was suddenly as raw and fragile as my first month sober.
+I found to my surprise that the unique holiday triggers were as daunting to fight as the everyday triggers I’d broken months before.

-This is my fifth sober holiday season and Christmas Cheer without the booze is finally becoming organic.
-It took some time though to evolve to a place where I don’t miss drinking in December.
+When I wrote this post in 2020, my fifth sober holiday season, Christmas Cheer without the booze was finally becoming organic.
+It took some time though to evolve to a place where I didn’t miss drinking in December.
 Alcohol is everywhere at this time of year.
-It is wrapped in gold paper, topped with a red bow, and handed to you with a smile by everyone from your boss to your parents.
-Shopping, crafting, caroling, cookie baking, wrapping presents, family parties, work parties, … everything that you do between Thanksgiving and New Years’ is easily associated with alcohol and can be hard to do without reaching for a drink in early sobriety.
+It is wrapped in gold paper, topped with a red bow, and handed to you with a smile by everyone from your boss to your grown children and your parents.
+Shopping, crafting, caroling, cookie baking, wrapping presents, family parties, work parties, … everything that you do between Thanksgiving and New Years’ is easily associated with alcohol and can be hard to do in early sobriety, without reaching for a drink.

-If you’re trying to stop drinking, trying to slow down or to stay sober don’t try to do it alone!
+If you’re trying to stop drinking, trying to slow down, or stay sober, don’t try to do it alone!
 That first sober Christmas I reached out to my community online right after watching that ridiculous statement from the Nobel Laureate and they reached back.
 It helped!
 If the traditional AA program doesn’t work for you there are so many other communities to try.
-Most people need a community of peers to cut through the noise of our culture celebrating it’s right to drink No MATTER WHAT!
+Most people need a community of peers to cut through the noise of our culture celebrating its right to drink No MATTER WHAT!

 You will need a community that enables you to stay sober while the rest of the world is insisting that the problem is not with the drink but with the drinker.